Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Description and criteria

-The materials for it will be previously defined and available in the Aula Virtual, including the assessment rubric.
+The materials will be defined in advance and available in the Aula Virtual, including the rubric that will be used for evaluation.

-The marks are saved until the extraordinary exam call in July.
+The marks are saved until the extraordinary final assessment period.

 Learning outcomes assessed: 6, 8.